percona/pxb-docs/docs/howtos/ssh_server.md

-# Installing and configuring an SSH server
+# Install and configure an SSH server

 Many Linux distributions only install the ssh client by default.
 If you don’t have the ssh server installed already, the easiest way of doing it is